jtorres-dev/AlgorithmVisualizer/README.md

 # Improvements: #
 - `AStar.java`:
    - [ ] Improve flexibility in code and stray away from grid.
-Implement graph structure and use breadth-first searching to accomplish tasks.
+Implement graph structure and potentially implement recursion to accomplish tasks.
    - [ ] Create a visualization for the algorithm in *JavaFX*.